 The Military Lending Act (MLA) provides expanded protections for military personnel, including a 36% Military Annual Percentage Rate (MAPR) cap for a wider range of credit products, including payday loans, vehicle title loans, application for repayment loans, deposit advance loans, installment loans and open lines of credit without warranty.
 Applying for a payday loan does not affect your credit score or show up on your credit report because payday lenders often don't perform a credit check.
 Some states do not have payday loans because these loans are not allowed by state law or because payday lenders have decided not to do business at the interest rate and charges allowed in those states.
 Payday lenders offer longer-term payday installment loans and request authorization to electronically withdraw multiple payments from the borrower's bank account, which are usually due on each payment date.

-Payday loans are made at payday loan stores or at stores that sell other financial services, such as check cashing, title loans, rent-to-own, and pawns, depending on state licensing requirements.
-In fact, the CFPB found that 20% of payday borrowers defaulted on their loans, and more than 80% of payday loans contracted by borrowers were extended or re-borrowed within 30 days.
+Payday loans are made at payday loan stores or at stores that sell other financial services, such as check cashing, title loans, rent-to-own and pawns, depending on state licensing requirements.
+The Consumer Financial Protection Bureau (CFPB) found that 20% of payday borrowers defaulted on their loans and more than 80% of payday loans contracted by borrowers were extended or re-borrowed within 30 days.
 To avoid getting trapped in this cycle of debt, it is important to consider alternatives to payday loans.